How to Qualify for a Veterinary Practice Loan

 - poor communication during underwriting

 Many loan delays are not caused by the business itself.
 They happen because the file is incomplete or the financing story is not clearly presented.
+That is why preparation matters so much before you formally apply.

 Final Thoughts